-Early Intervention Services is a state-funded, early intervention program sponsored by the State of Hawaii's Department of Health - Early Intervention Section that provides services for children between the ages of birth and three years of age who have developmental delays.
-Services are provided in each child's natural environment (i.e., home) with the goal of educating, enhancing, and coaching parents and caregivers to support development within the context of the child's daily routines and activities.
+Our staff provides services in each child’s natural environment (e.g., home) with the goal of educating, enhancing, and coaching parents and caregivers to support each child’s development within the context of the child’s daily routines and activities.

 Early Intervention Services provides:

-Development evaluation.
-This includes gross motor (sitting, crawling, walking), fine motor (using arms, hands), communication (talking, understanding words), adaptive (eating, dressing), social (relationships with others), and cognitive (learning).
-The evaluation determines eligibility for services.
+Development evaluation of gross motor (sitting, crawling, walking), fine motor (using arms, hands), communication (talking, understanding words), adaptive (eating, dressing), social (relationships with others), and cognitive (learning) skills.
+This evaluation determines eligibility for services.

-Individualized Family Support Plan.
-This identifies concerns and priorities, includes goals and objectives, and identifies services.
+Individualized Family Support Plans that identify concerns, priorities, goals, objectives, and needed services.
 This plan may be updated or changed according to the child’s progress.

-Direct services.
-This includes Occupational Therapy, Speech Language Therapy, Physical Therapy, and Special Instruction.
+Direct services including Occupational Therapy, Speech Language Pathology, Physical Therapy, and Special Education Instruction.

-Care Coordination services.
-Care Coordinators work with families to address concerns and priorities, to identify resources, and to coordinate services.
+Care Coordinators work with families and caregivers to address concerns and priorities, to identify resources, and to coordinate services.

-Support services referrals.
-Referrals for additional support services such as assistive technology, vision services, and intensive Behavioral Support.
+Support services referrals for additional support services such as assistive technology, vision services, audiology services, and intensive behavioral support.